 Money : The Russian Ruble is used.
 Do not try to use your Georgian Lari GEL or even have them changed elsewhere than in Gal where there is a Georgian minority.
 You will find Sberbank ATMs (Сбербанк – Russian Bank) quite easily but Abkhazia is completely dependant on the Russian bank system and therefore is affected by the sanctions too.
 You will not be able to use your Visa or Mastercard.

 If you’re coming from Georgia, you can get Russian Rubles in Tbilissi’s exchange offices.
-I didn’t see nor heard of currency exchange places, or random strangers in street corners changing Euros or US Dollars in Abkhazia.
+I didn’t see nor heard of currency exchange places, or black market exchange in street corners changing Euros or US Dollars in Abkhazia.
 Your best shot might be around the market in Sukhum but I’d be careful if I were you (change a small amount and don’t display your pile of foreign cash).

 There is an Abkhazian currency, the Apsar (аҧсар) since 2008.
 In theory it is legal tender in Abkhazia, elsewhere it’s worth as much as the Transnistrian ruble or Monopoly money … In practice it is mainly used only by collectors.

 Phone : Aquafon (Megafon) is the main operator in the country.
 Coming from Russia, just after the border you will find a shop on the left to buy a sim card.
 You will find them in the main cities.
 If you are coming from Russia your sim card will unfortunately work as if you were abroad.
 The second mobile operator in the country is A-mobile (Beeline).
 Note that it is a little more expensive than in Russia.